Thes3us/PyCPU/README.md

 # PyCPU
-A turing complete CPU that can interpret assembly.
+An (almost) turing complete CPU that can interpret assembly.
 It is purposefully made to mimick the low level interactions in a real CPU.
 It Has an ALU, CU, 7 registers of 1 byte, an output.
 Please refer the [Instructions](Instructions.md) to learn to write your own assembly or binary.
 Heavily inspired from OVERTURE architechture from the game "Turing complete"
 ## Requirements
 - Python 3.x
 - Git